 Beginning and beginning: writing is always (all ways) be(com)ing and be(ginn)ing in the wor(l)d.
 Once upon a time, she thought she'd write a beautiful book.
 She thought she was writing about here for (t)here.
-She thought, thinks almost everything was/is a possibility in writing.
-Here includes her as does hear which includes ear; she includes he as the (or thee) does hear which includes ear; she includes he and the (or thee) includes he.
-Letters and words are presents/present, presences. writer is and how she feels when she writes which also depends on how much she loves sentences and what she's been doing with them recently.
+She thought/thinks almost everything was/is a possibility in writing.
+Here includes her as does hear which includes ear.
+She includes he as do the and thee.
+Letters and words are presents/ present presences.
+Sentences: shapes or structures that depend on who the writer is and how she feels when she writes which depends on how much she loves sentences and what she's been doing with them recently.

 Recently, she's been marking finals and critical essays.
 She doesn't ever think of writing a beautiful book or beginning a story.
 She marks down her time to keep her going.
 When she notices she's too slow, she walks the dog or washes the car so, when she returns, she can grade more quickly.
 She looks forward to minor amusements such as the student who wrote improsement meaning imprisonment and the one who wrote thoughs instead of those, but she had added a t for thoughts before she reread his sentence.
 One student, trying to get the title of an Ondaatje poem, wrote cinanum, cinimen, cannamen, cinnimen, cinniman, cinnamin.
 Another wrote, this exert from In the Skin of a Lion focuses on the work force.

 Exert force.
-Another said of bp nichol, he's talking about politics in general, that people must react, be aggressive, make changes, rather than stand back and watch as passifiers do.
-She imagined the whole Peace March, which was marching through Vancouver as she read that, sucking plastic pacifiers and thought that this student has no idea that pacifists make active choices.
+Another said of bpNichol, he's talking about politics in general, that people must react, be aggressive, make changes, rather than stand back and watch as passifiers do.
+She imagined the whole Peace March, which was marching through Vancouver as she read that, sucking plastic pacifiers and thought, this student has no idea that pacifists make active choices.